 James Hart, then the music minister of Grace Episcopal Church in Orange Park, Florida, committed the use of their church campus for the school.
 Hart made the appropriate connections in the state of Florida, and the Institute for Worship Studies was established as an authorized non-profit school in the state of Florida through membership in the Florida Council of Private Colleges, a state-approved educational association.

 The Institute for Worship Studies opened with its first class of twenty Doctor of Worship Studies (D.W.S.) students in June of 1999.
 The Master of Worship Studies (M.W.S.) program began in 2002.
 In 2010, IWS was granted Accredited Status by the the Commission on Accreditation of the Association for Biblical Higher Education (ABHE).
 In 2015, IWS relocated to the campus of Hendricks Avenue Baptist Church in nearby Jacksonville, FL.
+In 2021, the Commission on Accrediting of the Association of Theological Schools granted IWS initial accreditation for the M.W.S. and D.W.S. degrees.

 As of June 2020, 632 people have graduated from the Masters and Doctoral programs.
 IWS has conferred 409 D.W.S. degrees and 202 M.W.S. degrees, plus 43 Graduate and Advanced Graduate Certificates in Worship Studies.
 Students from more than 30 countries (including the USA) and more than 100 denominations have matriculated.